Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Discussion

 Importantly, our findings also point to the mobility of task designers across professional contexts, from academia to industry and vice versa, as a possible vector for change.
 While structural accountability for crowdworker well-being remains uneven, individual designers often carry norms and habits from one setting into another~\cite{pedersen2024cultivating}.
 In this sense, academic environments, despite their own gaps, can serve as early sites for cultivating disclosure awareness.
 Embedding stronger standards for ethical risk mitigation in research training or review practices may thus have cascading effects, as designers carry these values into industry roles where formal accountability structures are even weaker.

 Our findings also suggest that platform features intended to support risk disclosure are inconsistently used, in part due to the absence of standardized enforcement or shared norms.
 This variability was evident not only in how task designers selectively engaged with available tools, but also in how they repurposed unrelated platform elements, a practice Duguay describes as ``off-label'' use \cite{duguay_you_2020}, such as leveraging task keyword fields to communicate risk.
 These adaptations reveal that even well-intentioned affordances may fail to ensure ethical practice when designers are left to interpret their use without guidance.
-This absence of normative and structural support is further compounded by platforms’ frequent commitments to maintaining a stance of neutrality \cite{Gillespie_politics}, which may insulate them from responsibility when harm arises to workers due to exposure to harmful content during RAI tasks.
-In line with Widder’s concept of dislocated accountability \cite{widder_dislocated_2023}, our findings illustrate how responsibility for crowdworker well-being becomes further fragmented across individual designers, platform infrastructure, and organizational oversight.
+This absence of normative and structural support is further compounded by platforms’ frequent commitments to maintaining a stance of neutrality \cite{Gillespie_politics}, which may insulate them from responsibility when harm is inflicted.
+Platforms tend to shrug responsibility rather than to share it \cite{Helberger01012018}.
+In line with Widder’s concept of dislocated accountability \cite{widder_dislocated_2023}, our findings illustrate how responsibility for crowdworker well-being becomes further fragmented across individual designers, platforms, institutions, and governments.
+Our emphasis on task designers in this analysis should therefore be read as an effort to make visible how responsibility for worker well-being risk is displaced onto individual task designers in the absence of robust organizational and platform governance.